InsertX2k/private-projects/README.md

 # License?
 We usually use the term **License** to mention the terms of use of Software, but Malware is completely different. <br/>
 **License for every malware in this repository :** <br/>
-**YOU ARE NOT ALLOWED TO USE MALWARE MENTIONED HERE IN ANY TERMS OF COMMERCIAL USE, YOU ARE ONLY ALLOWED TO USE MALWARE MENTIONED HERE (IN THIS REPOSITORY) ONLY FOR PERSONAL ENTERTAINMENT PROPUSE, AND YOU ARE NOT ALLOWED TO DOWNLOAD MALWARE FROM THIS REPOSITORY AND SHARE IT SOMEWHERE ELSE.** <br/>
+**YOU ARE NOT ALLOWED TO USE MALWARE MENTIONED HERE IN ANY TERMS OF COMMERCIAL USE, YOU ARE ONLY ALLOWED TO USE MALWARE MENTIONED HERE (IN THIS REPOSITORY) ONLY FOR PERSONAL ENTERTAINMENT PURPOSE, AND YOU ARE NOT ALLOWED TO DOWNLOAD MALWARE FROM THIS REPOSITORY AND SHARE IT SOMEWHERE ELSE.** <br/>
 So, basically You are not supposed to redistribute such malware in any of your creations by all means, Because Malware is completely dangerous, and might cause legal consequences for their redistributor/producer.
 # Social Media Links :
 Twitter : [**Simply click here!**](https://twitter.com/insertplayztw) <br/>